awentzonline/image-analogies/README.md

 ![Image of arch](https://raw.githubusercontent.com/awentzonline/image-analogies/master/images/image-analogy-explanation.jpg)
 ![Image of Trump](https://raw.githubusercontent.com/awentzonline/image-analogies/master/images/trump-image-analogy.jpg)

-This is basically an implementation of "texture by numbers" from this "Image Analogies" paper http://www.mrl.nyu.edu/projects/image-analogies/index.html In our case, we use feature maps from VGG16.
-The patch matching and blending is done with a method described in "Combining Markov Random Fields and Convolutional Neural Networks for Image Synthesis" http://arxiv.org/abs/1601.04589
+This is basically an implementation of this "Image Analogies" paper http://www.mrl.nyu.edu/projects/image-analogies/index.html In our case, we use feature maps from VGG16.
+The patch matching and blending is done with a method described in "Combining Markov Random Fields and Convolutional Neural Networks for Image Synthesis" http://arxiv.org/abs/1601.04589  Effects similar to that paper can be achieved by turning off the analogy loss (or leave it on!) and turning on the B/B' content weighting via the `--b-content-w` parameter.

-The code is adapted from the Keras "neural style transfer" example.
+The initial code was adapted from the Keras "neural style transfer" example.

 The example arch images are from the "Image Analogies" website at http://www.mrl.nyu.edu/projects/image-analogies/tbn.html They have some other good examples from their own implementation which are worth a look.
+Their paper discusses the various applications of image analogies so you might want to take a look for inspiration.

 Installation
 ------------